 Sony A7S II versus Sony A7 II

 The Sony Alpha 7S II and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in September 2015 and November 2014.
 Both the A7S II and the A7 II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7S II has a resolution of 12 megapixel, whereas the A7 II provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7S II and the Sony A7 II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7S II – represents the basis for the calculations across all the size and weight measures).